vikingdata/articles/linux/vm/DOING/Linux_dev_under_VirtualBox_part1.md

             * I suggest your host have at least 32 gig of ram.
             * 50 gig hard drive
 	    * 1 cpu
-* In Virtual Box
+* In Virtual Box, after it is done installing.
     * With Linux running. select  "Devices" and then "Insert Guest Additions cd Image"
 * Start Linux
     * open a shell or terminal
         * Click "Activities" in the upper left corner.
 	    * Type shell into the prompt and press enter.
-	* Or Click on "show applications" on the lower left and choose Terminal/.
+	* Or Click on "show applications" on the lower left and choose Terminal.
         * Or open up a shell somehow.
     * sudo to root with :
        * sudo bash